Product Name: TunnelBear

 As this Tunnelbear review has probably revealed, we have very mixed feelings about Tunnelbear VPN.

 But there are too many areas where the Bear lets you down.
-The logging policy is unnecessarily intrusive.
-The features are basic… why no split tunneling or a proper kill switch?
-Speeds are mixed, streaming provisions are terrible and the server network is too small.
+Their logging policy is unnecessarily intrusive.
+The security features are basic… why no split tunneling or a proper kill switch?
+Speeds are average, streaming provisions are terrible, customer support is woefully insufficient, and the small server network doesn't match up to rivals.

 Why are they not expanding the number of VPN clients they offer?
 Why such a shoddy customer service provision?
 There is a sense throughout that the customer is not the top priority and that is all wrong.

-The free trial will win them some users but prices after that are mid-market and the Bear is frankly not at that level yet.
+The free trial will win them some users but prices after that are mid-market and the Bear is frankly not anywhere near that level yet.
+The absence of a money back guarantee is a mistake.

 Ready to try Tunnelbear?